Bismut Einstein metrics on compact complex manifolds: Abstract

 \section{Abstract}

-We establish a Bochner-type formula expressed in terms of Bismut-Ricci curvature for pluriclosed metrics.
-Using this formula, we can directly prove that a Bismut-Einstein metric with non-zero Einstein constant is K{\"a}hler-Einstein, without the help of classification of compact complex surfaces.
-Moreover, for a pluriclosed metric with zero Einstein constant, we can prove that it must be Bismut-Ricci flat.
+We observe that, for a Bismut Einstein metric, the (2,0)-part of Bismut Ricci form is an eigenvector of the Chern Laplacian.
+With the help of this observation, we prove that a Bismut Einstein metric with non-zero Einstein constant is K{\"a}hler Einstein.
+Additionally, for Bismut Einstein metrics with zero Einstein constant, we prove that they are actually Bismut Ricci flat.